Are they safe? A guide to safeguarding in England for leaders of groups in the voluntary and community sector

 Step 3: Getting support

 Make sure that everyone understands why it's important to develop safeguards.
-Use the Safe Network
+Discuss issues to help your trustees, management committee, staff, volunteers, parents and children.

 Step 4: Writing a child protection policy